EduVault/core/notes.md

 [express http to https](https://stackoverflow.com/a/65551891/12662244) [Digital Ocean deploy with github actions CI](https://codememoirs.com/automatic-deployment-digitalocean-github-actions/)

+## SSL certs

+We use an npm package `make-cert:ci` during CI to make a self-signed cert without a cert authority, good enough for headless e2e tests.
+For local development, its better to use install [mkcert](https://github.com/FiloSottile/mkcert/) because it adds a cert authority (still have to manually get browser to trust it) e the script `yarn make-certs:local`

 ## Deploy

 send namecheap dns to digital ocean dns